-The Maynard School District shall comply with those portions of the Fair Labor Standards Act that relate to the operation of public schools.
-The act requires that covered employees be compensated for all hours worked at greater than or equal to the applicable minimum wage for workweeks of less than or equal to 40 hours.
-It also requires that employees be compensated for workweeks of greater than 40 hours at 1 1/2 times their regular rate of pay either monetarily or through compensatory time.
+The Maynard School District shall comply with those portions of the Fair Labor Standards Act (FLSA) that relate to the operation of public schools.
+The FLSA requires that covered employees receive compensation for each hour worked at greater than or equal to the applicable minimum wage for work weeks of less than or equal to forty (40) hours.
+It also requires that employees be compensated for workweeks of greater than forty (40) hours at one and a half (1 1⁄2) times their regular hourly rate of pay, either monetarily or through compensatory time off.